neve-linux/neveports/Packaging.md

 around it, it may be disabled with `!int` and a comment explaining why this is done.

-UBSan is available on all targets Chimera currently supports.
+UBSan is available on all targets Neve currently supports.

 ##### Identifying hardening traps

-Sometimes it is possible to reproduce a crash with a production package in Chimera.
+Sometimes it is possible to reproduce a crash with a production package in Neve.
 If you can recompile your program with sanitizer instrumentation, it's usually very easy to tell what's going on.
 However, sometimes this may not be possible.